Week 3 takeaways: Panic time for Cowboys, Raiders?

 New York Giants 27, Houston Texans 22

-Eli Manning and the Giants' offense showed enough life to give them optimism this season is salvageable.
+Eli Manning and the Giants' offense showed enough life to give them optimism that this season is salvageable.
 They scored 20 points in the first half and drove down the field when they needed it most late in the fourth quarter, using a Sterling Shepard touchdown to secure their first September win since 2016.
 Manning finished 25-of-29 passing for 297 yards, providing hope that the offense on the field Sunday will carry over into next week against the Saints. -- Jordan Raanan

 Manning connects with Shepard for 7-yd TD